mattparko/liberty-workshop/02_exercise1.md

 ```

 #### Step 5 - Delete some components
 Try to delete some resources.
-Wait and watch the topology view in the web console to see what happens:
+Wait and watch the topology view (found in the `</> Developer` perspective) in the web console to see what happens:
 ```bash
 oc delete deployment demo-app
 oc delete route demo-app